static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
       topic: Politics and energy in the enlarged Mediterranean region (Italian)
-    - topic: Terrorism in its many forms
+    - topic: Terrorism in its many forms (Italian)
-    - topic: 'Design your research: Skills and methodologies in IR'
     - lectures:
         - course: 'Democracy and regime changes in Arab, African and Asian countries'
           title: >-